Summary and Analysis

 1. Why did Aurangzeb ban the playing of the pungi?

-Pungi is a well-recognized folk reeded instrument common in the Indian subcontinent.
-Mughal Emperor Aurangzeb banned the playing of pungi in his royal residence because of its shrill, unpleasant noise.
+The pungi is a well-recognised folk reed instrument common in the Indian subcontinent.
+Mughal Emperor Aurangzeb banned the playing of the pungi in his royal residence because of its shrill, unpleasant noise.

 2. How is a shehnai different from a pungi?

-Pungi is a well-recognized folk reed instrument known for its shrill, unpleasant noise.
-A barber residing in the court of Aurangzeb improved upon its structure, crafting a broader stem with seven holes, which produced a beautiful, melodious sound.
-This improved version came to be known as Shehnai.
+The pungi is a folk instrument notable for its shrill, unpleasant noise.
+A barber who lived in Aurangzeb’s court improved its structure by crafting a broader stem and seven holes, which produced a beautiful, melodious sound and became popular as the ‘shehnai’.

 4. When and how did Bismillah Khan get his big break?